 A doctor is determined to have been negligent “when they fail to provide the quality of care that other reasonably competent doctors would have provided under similar circumstances.”
 In this context, that quality of care is representative of providing a proper diagnosis.
 The patient must prove the appropriate standard of care and then show how the care provider deviated from that standard.
 The standard of care is a legal term, used to describe the customary practices of the average physician.
 Proving negligence and standard of care is a hefty feat, requiring an expert opinion to do so.
 Once an expert opinion is obtained, the last piece of the puzzle is to show that the patient suffered harm as a direct result of the doctor’s negligence.
 Harm after the fact is insufficient.
 With the assistance of medical support, the patient or an attorney on the patient’s behalf must establish a causal connection between the harm and the care provider’s conduct.

-Contact an Experienced Breast Cancer Diagnosis Attorney in Philadelphia Today
+Contact a Philadelphia Breast Cancer Misdiagnosis Attorney Today

 If you suspect that you are the victim of a delayed or misdiagnosis, and believe that you meet the previous criteria, you may have a valuable medical malpractice case.
-Contact the Marrone Law Firm, LLC today at 215-709-7360 to discuss your misdiagnosis with an experienced medical malpractice attorney.
+Contact the Marrone Law Firm, LLC today to discuss your misdiagnosis with an experienced Philadelphia breast cancer misdiagnosis lawyer.

 Advice you can trust